 Tongue color: Pale

 Key actions: Dries Damp and dispels Phlegm.
 Regulates Qi and harmonizes the Middle Burner (Stomach and Spleen).

 Er Chen Tang is a 5-ingredient Chinese Medicine formula.
 Invented in 1148 AD, it belongs to the category of formulas that dry Dampness and transform Phlegm.

 Key actions: Tonifies Spleen and Stomach Qi.
 Removes Dampness.
 Moves Qi.
 Alleviates pain.

-Xiang Sha Liu Jun Zi Tang is a 9-ingredient Chinese Medicine formula with Ginseng (Ren Shen) as a principal ingredient.
+Xiang Sha Liu Jun Zi Tang is a 9-ingredient Chinese Medicine formula.
 Invented in 1675 AD, it belongs to the category of formulas that dispel Phlegm.

 Source date: 220 AD

 Number of ingredients: 6 herbs

 Key actions: Nourishes the Stomach.
 Generates Body Fluids.
 Directs Rebellious Qi downward.